 SLS is the well-known sulfate that forms the foam lather some people adore.
 The bad news is it might compromise follicles when left sitting on the scalp.
 Other damaging effects are harsh outcomes on your skin and scalps in natural oils.
 Anyone with dry hair or color-treated hair should avoid SLS, as it can fade your color and leave you with straw instead of silk.

 - Most color-safe formulas are marketed as SLS-free.

 Sodium chloride is just salt.
-Salt as a Sodium chloride added to Shampoo and Conditioner are there to create a density in their formula.
+Salt as a Sodium chloride added to Shampoo and Conditioner is there to create a density in their formula.

-- Too much salt can make an already sensitive scalp itchy and dry, which could end in hair loss.
+- Too much salt can make an already sensitive scalp itchy and dry, resulting in hair loss.

 Polyethylene Glycols, PEG

-- PEG is a strong preservative and used for things like protecting the paint on wood.
+- PEG is a strong preservative and used to protect the paint on wood.

 Diethanolamine DEA and Triethanolamine TEA